COMCIFS/comcifs.github.io/looping_proposal.md

 Note that [the example symCIF dictionary](cif_sym.dic.annotated.md) instead defines a new category, `space_group_hub` that `space_group` is a child of, for demonstration purposes.

+#### Exptl_crystal

+The DDL1 dictionaries define `exptl_crystal_id` with child keys in `diffrn_refln` and `refln`.
+However, `_diffrn_refln_crystal_id` does not appear in a looped context in the 380,000 file COD corpus, and `_exptl_crystal_id` appears only once as a looped dataitem in 3 incorrectly constructed files from the same high pressure experiment.
+`refln_crystal_id` never appears.
+From this we conclude that current software assumes a single value for `exptl_crystal_id`.
+In going from DDL1 to DDLm we must decide whether a category listed as 'both' for looping in DDL1 should be Set or Loop: given that current usage is to treat `exptl_crystal` as a Set category, we define `_exptl_crystal_id` in a `exptl_crystal` Set category and remove all child keys into a separate 'multi-crystal' dictionary in which `exptl_crystal` is looped.

 ## Appendix I: definition of `_audit.schema`
 ```